mahmuttaskiran/makefake/README.md

 }) // Result (Random): "qwekjaskdj"

 // You can set _character to 'a-Z', 'A-Z', '0-9', 'Symbol'
-// You can set _character to custom characters just like "abcd1234".
+// You can set _character to custom characters like "abcd1234".

-// You can set _character to custom char code range just like that. makefake({
+// You can set _character to custom char code range like that. makefake({
   _type: 'string',
   _length: 5,
   _charset: [48, 57]
 }) // Result (Random): 34512

-// Or you can set multiple character sets just like that makefake({
+// Or you can set multiple character sets like that makefake({
   _type: 'string',
   _length: 5,